 You’ll also need a sushi rolling bamboo mat for easy rolling.

-How to make Unagi Eel Sushi
+How To Make Unagi Eel Sushi

-Cook Sushi rice
+Step 1: Cook Sushi Rice

 A great sushi roll starts with good sushi rice, which will stay fluffy even after it’s tightly rolled.
 So use high-quality short-grain rice for sushi rolls.
 I recommend using less water than cooking regular rice.
 The best water to rice ratio is 1:1 (or use 1.2:1 if you prefer softer rice).
 Once cooked, transfer the hot rice to a large bowl and let it cool down slightly.
 When it’s still very warm, stir in the sushi vinegar (the mixture of rice vinegar, sugar, and salt).